PeterFidelman/PSFTracker/README.md

 This is a little hacky player that takes specially formatted 1-channel songs and blasts them out the PC speaker.

 ###python/
-Python utilities for song cross-development.
+Python utilities that let you play and write songs on a modern PC.
 Contains small implementations of the song player and viewer, including software OPL2 Adlib emulation via pyopl.

 ###tracker/
 DOS Adlib tracker.
 (Doesn't exist yet).